project-open-data/project-open-data.github.io/whitepapers/types.md

   </tr>
 </table>

-Award Type – Awards represent different types of definitive delivery procurement instruments (i.e., the immediate requirement is known and awarded with all the attentive terms and conditions).
+Award Type – Awards represent different types of definitive delivery procurement instruments (i.e., the immediate requirement is known and awarded with all the attendant terms and conditions).

 <table>
   <thead>